PanzeriT/runway/README.md

 I welcome contributions!
 Whether you want to fix bugs, improve documentation, or suggest new features, your input is valuable.
-If you have an idea for a new generator template, or want to help make the admin experience even more myrunwayapp, open an issue or submit a pull request.
+If you have an idea for a new generator template, or want to help make the admin experience even more awesome, open an issue or submit a pull request.

 I believe that great admin tools are built by the community, for the community.
-Let's make something myrunwayapp together!
+Let's make something awesome together!

 ### How to Contribute